 Pharmacophore modeling was applied to search for DUB-specific screening compounds with the aid of both Cresset and Schrödinger modules (Fig. 3).
 As a result, over 1,100 potential small-molecule inhibitors of ubiquitin-specific proteases (USP1, 2) were identified for the Deubiquitinase USP1, 2 Focused Screening Set.

 Figure 1.
 Glide docking procedure for E1 crystal structures, based on the positions and orientations of reference molecules in the active site.
 H-bond forming residues are marked with sticks, the hydrophobic core is red, and spheres of steric barrier (exclusion volumes) are gray.
-One obligatory hydrophobic core and three constraints from five possible H-bonds were set, as required for screening.
+As required for screening, one obligatory hydrophobic core and three constraints from five possible H-bonds were set.

 Figure 2.
 The example of the docking binding mode of potential inhibitors from the Life Chemicals Library.